Ibn al-Haytham: Theory of optics

 Alhazen's most original contribution was that, after describing how he thought the eye was anatomically constructed, he went on to consider how this anatomy would behave functionally as an optical system.
 His understanding of pinhole projection from his experiments appears to have influenced his consideration of image inversion in the eye, which he sought to avoid.
 He maintained that the rays that fell perpendicularly on the lens (or glacial humor as he called it) were further refracted outward as they left the glacial humor and the resulting image thus passed upright into the optic nerve at the back of the eye.
 He followed Galen in believing that the lens was the receptive organ of sight, although some of his work hints that he thought the retina was also involved.

 Alhazen's synthesis of light and vision adhered to the Aristotelian scheme, exhaustively describing the process of vision in a logical, complete fashion.

 His research in catoptrics (the study of optical systems using mirrors) was centred on spherical and parabolic mirrors and spherical aberration.
 He made the observation that the ratio between the angle of incidence and refraction does not remain constant, and investigated the magnifying power of a lens.

 Law of reflection

 Alhazen was the first physicist to give complete statement of the law of reflection.
 He was first to state that the incident ray, the reflected ray, and the normal to the surface all lie in a same plane perpendicular to reflecting plane.

+Refraction

+Alhazen studied light passing through different materials and formulated laws of refraction.
+He stated that light possesses a finite speed that changes depending on the material medium, and he argued that light propagates along the path that is "easier and quicker."
+As noted by Roshdi Rashed et al. this is an early form of Fermat's principle#History.